Ways to stop thinking about the narcissist.

 If I go back to them, it’ll take longer to find real love, as they don’t love me.

 What would your friend tell you if they knew everything?

-Detach yourself from the story you’re telling yourself, then think about your best friend.
+Detach yourself from the story you tell yourself, then think about your best friend.
 If the narcissist has cut you off from everybody, think of someone you used to be close to, who was always there for you. ( If the narcissist has cut you off, reach out to them, they may help.) then witness the whole relationship in its entirety through their eyes.

-They would tell you.
+What would they tell you?
 This person is bad for you.
 They are toxic.
-They have mental problems.
+They’re abusive.
 If they know about narcissism, they may tell you that. ( if they told you before, believe them now, reach out to them, they told you because they care.) so tell yourself exactly what they would say to you.

 What would you tell someone if they were going through what you are now?

-Think of a couple, you know, if one of those were treating the other how the narcissist was treating you, what would you be telling them right now when that narcissist comes swooping back for them.
-You’d be telling them to run the other way.
+Think of a couple, you know, if one of those treated the other how the narcissist was treating you, what would you be telling them right now when that narcissist comes swooping back for them?
+Would you be telling them to run the other way?
 Sometimes we have to stop and listen to our own advice.

 So now tell yourself to keep moving forward in your life, leaving them in your past.